 Bottom Line

-Diligence and routine cleaning is key to keeping your swimming pool in excellent condition throughout the season.
+Diligence and routine cleaning are key to keeping your swimming pool in excellent condition throughout the season.

 Follow my techniques, like brushing at an angle and working the skimmer from the middle to the edge of the pool, and it will make your job easier.
 When it’s time to clean the filter, don’t procrastinate!
 After all, your swimming pool is meant to be enjoyed, and a clean one is even easier to appreciate.